-Ignoring the huge price tag on the Z10, it is a brilliant automatic espresso machine.
+Ignoring the huge price tag of the Z10, it is a brilliant automatic espresso machine.
 The quality of the coffee is exceptional and the near-endless customization is actually useful as you don’t have to max out any of them to get a decent brew.
-The milk foam is great, you can adjust the foam to milk ratio to make whatever concoction you can dream up.
+The milk foam is great, you can adjust the foam-to-milk ratio to make whatever concoction you can dream up.

 The cold brew technology works too.
 It may not be a “true cold brew” as it isn’t steeped for 12-24hr but that slightly sweeter style is still achieved in 2-3 minutes.
-We recommend buying some whiskey rocks and using them to chill your coffee down to true iced coffee temperature for full enjoyment.
+We recommend buying some whiskey rocks and using them to chill your coffee down for full enjoyment.

 Oh, and you can sit and do all this from your bed or sofa via the app too.
-If you like iced coffees then you really won’t find better.
+If you like iced coffee then you really won’t find a better machine.

 4. Jura Giga 6 Review: The Best Machine for your Office

 - Sleek and impressive design

 - Produces a superb cup of coffee

 - All the options can be a bit intimidating

 - It’s a big machine that needs a lot of space

 The Jura Giga 6 is, quite frankly, a ridiculous piece of kit.
 It’s like if Iron Man built a coffee machine.